AhmdAbozed/storefront-api/README.md

 8. Use Postman to send the post requests, as well as access pages requiring JWT.
 Otherwise browser can be used.

-9. create a user then add the response's token to requests requiring JWT
+9. create a user then add the response's token to Authorization header when requested by endpoint

 ## Endpoints